Egypt Pyramid of Giza

 During one of her trips to Sharm el-Shekh Sheila took a break from her duties on the diving boat to visit the Great Pyramid of Giza and the City of Kairo, the City of a thousand minarets.

-It was here, were globetrotter Wittelsbacher Duck Maximilian I n Bavaria, farther of Sissi (Empress Elizabeth of Austria), eccentric “Zither-Maxl” gave a private open air concert and banged the strings of his Zither in front of the Pyramids. (correction: on top of Pyramid Cheops) Rich Duke Maxl ( I n Bayern) had more money than his cousin and godfarther Duke Maximilian V o n Bayern, later Bavarian king, and he at home in Munich also operated a private circus in which he also appeared in the ring.
+It was here, were globetrotter Wittelsbacher Duke Maximilian I. in Bavaria, farther of Sissi (Empress Elizabeth of Austria), eccentric “Zither-Maxl” gave a private open air concert and banged the strings of his Zither in front of the Pyramids. (correction: on top of Pyramid Cheops) Rich Duke Maxl ( I. in Bayern) had more money than his cousin and godfarther Duke Maximilian V o n Bayern, later Bavarian king, and he at home in Munich also operated a private circus in which he also appeared in the ring.
 The forced marriage with Ludovika V o n Bayern was not a happy one as he had numerous affairs and he was a bit unusual and no king.
 Ludovika said during the wedding:

 Dieser Ehe und allem, was daraus hervorgeht, soll der Segen Gottes fehlen bis ans Ende